-In today’s economic environment, it’s important to be productive even with varying demand and to have the ability to adjust manpower and machinery capital to include deployment in other parts of the factory based on product mix and customer demand within challenging economic cycles.
+In today’s economic environment, it’s important to be productive even with varying demand.
+Another factor is the ability to adjust manpower and machinery capital to include deployment in other parts of the factory based on product mix and customer demand within challenging economic cycles.
 It’s also key to utilize labor and equipment solutions that maximize value-added activities and minimize non-value-added activities (such as setup time) and quality problems that include scrap, rework and grinding for metal fabrication and welding.

-Metal fabrication and welding are key parts of many manufacturing operations — and an area where companies can find efficiencies that contribute to improved productivity and flexibility overall.
+Metal fabrication and welding are key parts of many manufacturing operations.
+It's also an area where companies can find efficiencies that contribute to improved productivity and flexibility overall.

 Consider these three factors that can help manufacturers optimize their welding operations in the current environment.

 Factor 1: Adjusting to labor needs